alexandreLamarre/Network-Analysis-Visualization/README.md

 Cons:
 - Uniform degree networks are more difficult to analyze due to a circle-like spacing.

+**Settings**:
+- Force of Repulsion: Scales how much vertices are repulsed by one another at each iteration
+- Gravity: Dictates whether or not the layout should be scaled to the center of the frame.
+- Gravity Strength: strength of the foce of gravity
+- Tolerance: increases/decreases the speed of particles
+- Temperature Cap: The maximum bound for initial vertex displacement

 ### Spectral Layout
 [Back To Top](#network-algorithm-visualization)